Sulam for Imagineers

 Informational Webinar: View the Recording Here and View the slides Here.

-Sulam for Imagineers (SFI) is a new USCJ learning community for synagogues interested in dreaming up new approaches to transform their congregation into an inventive and creative environment.
+Sulam for Imagineers (SFI) is a USCJ learning community for synagogues interested in dreaming up new approaches to transform their congregation into an inventive and creative environment.

 Our Vision: To infuse a new level of creativity into your synagogue.